mhedgpeth/mhedgpeth.github.io/_posts/2014-09-03-escaping-with-the-news.md

       </td>

       <td >
         None.
-I don’t work at McDonald’s.
-I also don’t eat there very often.
+I don't work at McDonald's.
+I also don't eat there very often.
 I suppose if their wages do go up, the price of a Happy Meal will eventually go up, thus creating an unexpected surprise on the rare occasion that I go to McDonalds.
-But we’re quite a ways from this: they are <em>vowing </em>civil disobedience.
+But we're quite a ways from this: they are <em>vowing </em>civil disobedience.
 Nothing has actually happened.
 This affects my life in no way whatsoever.
       </td>
     </tr>
   </table>
 </div>

-Let me give you a little guarantee: If you play this game for a few days on the news sites you are visiting, you will very quickly be awakened to the reality that this all is a complete and total waste of your time. **You are a pawn in someone else’s game to get you to buy stuff.** There actually isn’t news on almost every day.
+Let me give you a little guarantee: If you play this game for a few days on the news sites you are visiting, you will very quickly be awakened to the reality that this all is a complete and total waste of your time. **You are a pawn in someone else's game to get you to buy stuff.** There actually isn't news on almost every day.
 And when there is it can be summed up in a ten second brief description.

-So let’s stop investing so much time in “news” and make some _real_ news in our own lives.
+So let's stop investing so much time in "news" and make some _real_ news in our own lives.